nuejs/nue/packages/nuejs.org/docs/index.md

 ---

 # Nue is a web framework for UX developers
-Nue is a rapid website development environment for UX developers and other design-minded people.
-It changes the way you think about frontends: instead of dealing with complex technical issues, your focus turns on to content, design, and the user experience.
+Nue is a rapid website development environment for UX developers, "design engineers", and other design-minded web developers.
+Instead of dealing with complex engineering issues in several layers of abstraction, your focus shifts to content, design, and user experience.
+You'll become great at UX and stay relevant for years to come.

 ## Less, but better
-Wat used to take a React specialists and thousands of lines of JavaScript is now assembed with a content file and vanilla CSS.
-To give you a rought idea, here are source codes for [tailwindcss.com](//tailwindcss.com) front page (a next.js app) and [nuejs.org](/) front page:
+What used to take a React specialists and thousands of lines of JavaScript is now assembled with content and styled with modern CSS.
+To give you a rough idea, here are source codes for [tailwindcss.com](//tailwindcss.com) front page (a next.js app) and [nuejs.org](/) front page:

 [.stack]